 We’ve all heard the stats.
 Poor wellbeing is costing the economy billions each year and millions of work days are being lost due to mental health problems.

-Mental Health isn’t about stats.
-It’s about people and unless there is a firm foundation of good mental health, sustainable & ethical high levels of performance are impossible.
+Health and wellbeing isn’t about stats.
+It’s about people.
+And unless there is a firm foundation of good health and wellbeing –